Financially Closing Out Fixed Price Agreements

 All costs for a fixed price project must be expensed directly to

-the project agency/org.
-Facilities and administrative costs are charged at
+the project ID.
+Facilities and administrative costs are predicted at

-the outset of the award in the original amount budgeted.
+the outset of the award and included in the approved budget.
 Direct costs are

 identified by the project director and charged as they occur.
 All

-project-related costs must be charged to the project agency/org.
+project-related costs must be charged to the project ID.

 Thus with accurate budgeting and charging costs, there should be